speektoankur/SA-QA-Ankur/README.md

 This repository demonstrates a **hybrid test automation approach** using [Playwright](https://playwright.dev/) for both **FrontEnd (UI)** and **BackEnd (API)** testing.
 The project is structured to allow easy extension for both types of tests, with a focus on modularity and maintainability.

 - **FrontEnd Tests:** Automated browser-based tests using Playwright, leveraging the Page Object Model (POM) for maintainability.
-- **BackEnd Tests:** (Planned) API-level tests using Playwright's API testing capabilities.
-The structure is ready for backend tests, but no backend tests are implemented yet.
+- **BackEnd Tests:** API-level tests using Playwright's API testing capabilities.
+Backend tests are now implemented in `tests/backend.spec.ts`.

 ---